FindMySchool LogoFindMySchool

 Demand is meaningful even for a small intake.
 For the most recent Reception entry route data available here, there were 49 applications for 28 offers, equating to 1.75 applications per place, and the entry route is recorded as oversubscribed.
 That pattern suggests you should treat a place as competitive rather than assumed, even if you live nearby.

-For September 2026 Reception entry, the national coordinated admissions timeline applies: applications open in September and close on 15 January, with primary offers issued on 16 April.
-Durham’s local authority process and any school-specific notes should still be checked in the relevant admissions guidance for your application year, particularly if you are moving address or your child has exceptional circumstances.
+For Reception entry, the national coordinated admissions timeline usually applies: applications open in September and close in mid-January, with primary offers issued in April.
+Durham's local authority process and any school-specific notes should still be checked in the relevant admissions guidance for your application year, particularly if you are moving address or your child has exceptional circumstances.

 Open events are not presented as a fixed calendar of open days on the school’s site.
 Instead, the school indicates that parents can request a tour during the school day and can access induction materials for Reception.